-If there is one thing I love about a poke cake it is that it is never dry!
+If there is one thing I love about this Sheet Pan Hawaiian poke cake it is that it is never dry.
 Poke cakes are fool-proof and generally pretty easy to throw together.
 I’ve never met a poke cake I didn’t like.

 I started this poke cake by using a yellow boxed cake mix.
 If you have a homemade sheet cake recipe that you prefer, you could definitely use that but with all the flavor you add in the filling a boxed mix won’t disappoint.

 Most boxed cake mixes are made to fit in a 9×13-inch pan, so I adjusted the cook time to allow it to fill a half sheet pan (13″x18″1″).